 We operate in limited foreign jurisdictions.
-Our foreign insurance subsidiary Cincinnati Global Underwriting Ltd., based in the United Kingdom (U.K.), holds a group of companies led by our managing agency, Cincinnati Global Underwriting Agency Ltd., of Lloyd's Syndicate 318, which is regulated by The Prudential Regulation Authority (PRA) and The Financial Conduct Authority (FCA).
+Our foreign insurance subsidiary, Cincinnati Global Underwriting Ltd., based in the United Kingdom (U.K.), holds a group of companies led by our managing agency, Cincinnati Global Underwriting Agency Ltd., of Lloyd's Syndicate 318, which is regulated by The Prudential Regulation Authority (PRA) and The Financial Conduct Authority (FCA).
 The PRA's primary objective with respect to insurers is to promote the safety and soundness of insurers for the protection of policyholders, while the FCA has three operational objectives: (i) to secure an appropriate degree of protection for consumers; (ii) to protect and enhance the integrity of the U.K. financial system; and (iii) to promote effective competition in the interests of consumers in the financial services markets.
 The PRA/FCA's Senior Managers and Certification Regime provides regulatory frameworks for standards of fitness and propriety, conduct and accountability for individuals in positions of responsibility at insurers.
 The PRA and FCA have also delegated certain additional regulatory responsibilities to the Council of Lloyd's.
 By virtue of Lloyd's international licenses, we can write business in various countries throughout the world.
 In each such country, we are subject to the laws and insurance regulations of that jurisdiction.

-Our operations in the U.K. are further subject to regulation by the European Union (EU).
-Generally, EU requirements are adopted by the EU and then implemented by enabling legislation in the member countries.
-Significant areas of oversight and influence from the EU include capital, solvency and risk management requirements (Solvency II), competition law and antitrust regulation, intermediary and distribution regulation, gender discrimination and data protection and privacy (General Data Protection Regulation).
-The applicability of EU regulation to our U.K. business is likely to change in ways yet to be fully determined as a result of the U.K.'s exit from the EU.
+Our operations in the U.K. are further subject to regulations retained following the U.K.'s exit from the European Union (EU).
+Generally, these requirements were adopted by the EU and then implemented by enabling legislation in the member countries.
+Significant areas of oversight in the U.K. include capital, solvency and risk management requirements (Solvency II), competition law and antitrust regulation, intermediary and distribution regulation, gender discrimination and data protection and privacy (General Data Protection Regulation).